How to Pre-Sell a Course: 8 Steps to Secure Sales Before You Launch

 You can also ask for feedback from students in your presell group as you teach each lesson.
 Then tweak the content as you go, based on that feedback.
 That’s another benefit of having only outlined the content in advance and not creating it all at once.

-If you created a community for your new students, you can ask for feedback there and get a discussion going around what they’d like added or changed.
+If you created a community for your new students, you can ask for feedback there and have a discussion about what they’d like added or changed.

 Once you’ve finished delivering your presell version of your course, be sure to collect testimonials that you can use for social proof for your next sales page and launch.
 Gather both written and video testimonials for greater credibility and impact if you can.